Terrain and hydrological analysis based on LiDAR-derived digital elevation models (DEM)

 The following example was conducted on a 64-bit Linux machine with a quad-core Intel i7-7700 CPU and 16 GB RAM.
 The average running time of the algorithm for this DEM was 0.75 seconds.

-The level-set algorithm in the lidar package has been published in the following article:
+The level-set algorithm used in the lidar package has been published in the following articles.

 - Wu, Q., Lane, C.R., Wang, L., Vanderhoof, M.K., Christensen, J.R., & Liu, H. (2018).
-Efficient Delineation of Nested Depression Hierarchy in Digital Elevation Models for Hydrological Analysis Using Level-Set Method.
-Journal of the American Water Resources Association. (in press) preprint
+Efficient Delineation of Nested Depression Hierarchy in Digital Elevation Models for Hydrological Analysis Using Level-Set Methods.
+Journal of the American Water Resources Association. (forthcoming)

 - First release on PyPI.